NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.4]

-5. From the landing page, search for a restaurant in the search bar, then select that restaurant
+5. From the landing page, search for a restaurant in the search bar, then select that restaurant (in this case, starbucks was looked up)

+** Filtering of results has yet to be implemented **

 ![alt text][2.5]